Reach people similar to your existing audiences

-- If you're in a "Display Network only - Remarketing" campaign, select the "Show similar audiences" checkbox.
+- If you're in a campaign with the objective "Buy on your website" or a "Display Network only - Remarketing" campaign, select the "Show similar audiences" checkbox.
 If you're in a "Display Network only - All features" campaign, select "Similar audiences" from the drop-down menu.

 - Click the double arrows » next to each similar audience you want to add.
 Your audiences will appear in the "Selected audiences" column.

 - When you're finished, click Close and then Save.

 You can get a higher return on investment (ROI) or increase your chances to show your ads to people who are more likely to buy your products by setting a custom bid or a bid adjustment for these customers.

 You could target your ads using keyword contextual targeting, set custom bids on keywords, and set bid adjustments for whenever the audience you've added matches.
 Then, your keywords would determine the sites on which your ad is eligible to appear as well as the custom bid, and when a visitor to one of these sites matches any audiences you've added to the ad group, AdWords would use your bid adjustment.
 Learn more about Display Network bidding features.

 If you're running Conversion Optimizer, any audience bids you set won't apply because you've already set a target CPA for the entire ad group.